Fezbot3000/Pokemon-card-tracker/docs/STRIPE-INTEGRATION-PLAN.md

 # Stripe Integration - Final Step Implementation

+> **⚠️ REQUIRES UPDATES**: This document needs to be updated with current Stripe implementation status.
+The actual implementation may differ from this plan.

 ## Current Status: 95% COMPLETE ✅

 **Everything is already set up except one thing: the "Upgrade Now" button doesn't actually work.**